-- (2) replace all or most of the staff as allowed by law; - (3) turn over the management of the public school to the department; or - (4) make other governance changes. - K. A school district that has failed to make adequate yearly progress for two consecutive school years may be subject to the same requirements as a public school subject to corrective action, as determined by the department.
-A school district that fails to make adequate yearly progress for four consecutive school years shall be subject to corrective action. - L. The state, a school district or a charter school shall not enter into management contracts with private entities for the management of a public school or a school district subject to corrective action. - M. If a public school that is identified as a school in need of improvement makes adequate yearly progress in the year that it has been placed in school improvement 1, school improvement 2, corrective action or restructuring 1, it shall not move to the next school improvement rank for one year.
-If the public school makes adequate yearly progress for a second consecutive year, it shall be removed from the ranks of schools in need of improvement.
+- (2) replace all or most of the staff as allowed by law; - turn over the management of the public school to the department; or - make other governance changes. - [J.] K. A school district that [fails] has failed to make adequate yearly progress for two consecutive school years may be subject to the same requirements as a [public school that needs improvement or the same requirements as a] public school subject to corrective action, as determined by the department.
+A school district that fails to make adequate yearly progress for four consecutive school years shall be subject to corrective action. - $[\frac{K{\bullet}}{L{\bullet}}]$ The state $[\frac{Or}{I}]$, a school district or a charter school shall not enter into management contracts with private entities for the management of a public school or a school district subject to corrective action. - M. If a public school that is identified as a school in need of improvement makes adequate yearly progress in the year that it has been placed in school improvement 1, school improvement 2, corrective action or restructuring 1, it shall not move to the next school improvement rank for one year.
+If the public school makes adequate yearly progress for a second consecutive year, it shall be removed from the ranks .164901.1GR of schools in need of improvement."